Bosnia and Herzegovina Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of these countries can enter Bosnia and Herzegovina without a visa for tourism or business purposes
+Citizens of EU countries, Schengen Area, and many other nations can enter Bosnia and Herzegovina without a visa for tourism purposes

-Citizens of countries not listed in visa-free categories must obtain a visa prior to travel
+Citizens of certain countries must obtain a visa before traveling to Bosnia and Herzegovina

 Arrival Process